 Ecosummit invests in Clim8, Dendra Systems and Solar for Schools

 If you want to become a VC and manage other people’s money, you need to start investing your own money first.
 The angel strategy allows us to build a profitable ecoportfolio and track record now rather than waiting for the first closing of our first fund.
 In 2019, we’ve made 3 angel investments in Clim8, Dendra Systems and Solar for Schools reinvesting profits we made from organising our Ecosummit conferences.
-All 3 startups are led by outstanding founder CEOs and will raise their Series A in 2020.
+All 3 startups are led by outstanding Founder CEOs and raise their Series A in 2020.
 We look forward to meeting more smart green investors in their cap tables soon.
 In the future, we plan 2-3 new angel investments every year to generate environmental, financial and strategic returns for Ecosummit and maximise our impact until 2030, the global deadline for reaching carbon neutrality.

 In December 2019, Ecosummit made our third angel investment of £50K in the seed round of Clim8, a new smart green fintech startup in London that will launch next year.
 Clim8 is a smart green investment community with an app for retail investors in the UK.
 The Founder and CEO is Duncan Grierson, a serial entrepreneur and ex-VC with an amazing track record who decided to build a big startup to fight climate change rather than raising a VC fund.
 We know Duncan for 4 years as he is a loyal Ecosummit participant (ECO16 London, ECO17 Berlin, ECO17 London and ECO19 Berlin).
 Of course, he will pitch Clim8 at Ecosummit Berlin 6-7 May 2020 to tell their story in detail and foster their upcoming Series A.